doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

 Configuration
 -------------

-You can configure the path, namespace, table_name and name in your ``config.yml``.
+You can configure the path, namespace, table_name, name and organize_migrations in your ``config.yml``.
 The examples below are the default values.

 .. code-block:: yaml